SMC One: The Boyle Seminar in...

 N.B.
 A Student with 1 year of full-time teaching experience or a student with two (2) years in parish catechesis/religious education may have one free elective reduced from the program.
 A student with a second year of full-time teaching experience may have a second free elective reduced from the program.

 Theological Field Education (2 units)

-Theological Field Education begins with SMP 2600: Theology of Ministry.
+Theological Field Education begins with SMP 2600: Theology of Ministry or SMP3515: Pastoral Care in the Classroom.
 It continues in an approved field placement where students engage in pastoral action and supervised theological and pastoral reflection on their learning.
 Upon completion of the Supervised Field Placement, the students participate on campus in SMF 3010: Theological Reflection Seminar, a guided group experience focused on identifying their operative theology in pastoral practice and on articulating their self-understanding as pastoral ministers.
 Students should consult the Director of Pastoral Formation by the end of their participation in the course, SMP 2600: Theology of Ministry, for assistance with developing their field-based learning goals and the placement suitable for pursuing these goals.